Reviews You Can Rely On

 Assembly

 As a direct-to-consumer brand, Lectric has streamlined the assembly process for the XP4.
 Most of your time will simply be spent removing protective packaging and fine-tuning the seat and handlebar height to your preference.
 Because the bike is foldable, it arrives in a relatively compact box—a clever design choice that keeps shipping costs down.
-Fortunately, that's a benefit for the brand rather than your wallet, as Lectric continues to offer free shipping throughout the continental U.S.
+Fortunately, that's a benefit for the brand, not your wallet, as Lectric continues to offer free shipping throughout the continental U.S.

 lectric xp4 750 - if you have limited storage space, folding the xp4 in half takes...